We've been featured in:

 While they are handling personal data, both data controllers and data processors must comply with certain procedures.
 These rules are set out within the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

-If you would like to learn more about your eligibility to claim for a personal data breach that has caused you stress, you can contact our advisors for free today.
+If you would like to learn more about your eligibility to claim for a personal data breach that has caused you stress, you can talk to a member of our advisory team at any time for free.

 Types Of Data Protection Or Privacy Breaches